Spikeysanju/Dozlog/src/lib/blog/blog.md

 - $matches_all (Array matches all)

 You can use these filter operators to customize your query and retrieve specific records based on the defined conditions.

+## Additional project
+upcoming lamba function usecase.

+## Dozer references to learn more about